realworldocaml/book/en/guided-tour.md

 Functions in OCaml are values like any other, which is why we use the `let` keyword to bind a function to a variable name, just as we use `let` to bind a simple value like an integer to a variable name.
 When using `let` to define a function, the first identifier after the `let` is the function name, and each subsequent identifier is a different argument to the function.
 Thus, `square` is a function with a single argument.
-If no arguments are given, then we just have the ordinary definition of a variable that we saw earlier.

 Now that we're creating more interesting values like functions, the types have gotten more interesting too.  `int -> int` is a function